 The EMIS Manual is a living document, and each fiscal year's version is updated throughout the school year.
-For information regarding specific known changes that may impact the information in this section, see the appropriate FY Change Information document on the EMIS Manual webpage.
+For information regarding specific known changes that may impact the information in this section, see the appropriate EMIS Changes webpage.

 TABLE OF CONTENTS